Article

 Common questions and concerns include:

-• Talent acquisition and development.
-Frankly, finding and keeping staff is a significant challenge, which is why hiring always leads industry surveys about common needs and concerns.
+- Acquiring and developing talent.
+Frankly, finding and keeping staff is a significant challenge, which is why hiring always leads industry surveys regarding common needs and concerns.
 Even if you aren’t ready to hire a team, it’s wise to start developing a strategy early.

-• Going beyond the seasonal business.
-Every year it gets harder and harder to operate a seasonal accounting business, especially if you’re looking to offer a variety of services.
-Unless you’re doing just cookie-cutter tax prep – and you avoid complex returns – you won’t be able to operate on a seasonal basis.
-That said, prioritizing the season and maximizing your efficiency (and your profits) during the heavy times is critical to finding success.
+- Going beyond the seasonal business.
+Every year, it gets harder and harder to operate a seasonal accounting business, especially if you’re looking to offer a variety of services.
+Unless you’re doing just cookie-cutter tax prep and avoid complex returns, you won’t be able to operate on a seasonal basis.
+That said, prioritizing the season and maximizing your efficiency and your profits during the heavy times are critical to finding success.

-• Keep on top of regulatory changes.
-Keeping up with major regulatory changes can be a challenge – especially if you add staff.
-Finding a solution that helps minimize the burden and risk that otherwise exists will help stave off the constant onslaught of new information.
+- Keeping on top of regulatory changes.
+Staying current on major regulatory changes can be challenging, especially if you add staff.
+Find a solution that helps minimize the burden and risk that otherwise exists to help stave off the constant onslaught of new information.

-• Rethink the traditional role of the accounting firm.
-Traditional accounting firms used to meet with clients just once a year to do their tax return.
-More progressive firms are moving to a year-round schedule, which not only allows them to expand services for current and future clients but implies a partnership relationship that goes beyond the “one touchpoint” per year model.
+- Rethinking the traditional role of the accounting firm.
+Conventional accounting firms used to meet with clients just once a year to do their tax returns.
+More progressive firms are moving to a year-round schedule, which allows them to expand services for current and future clients and implies a partnership relationship beyond the one-touchpoint-per-year model.

-This, in many ways, is an unanswerable question because the only reliable advice that can be given is, “It depends.”
-Every context is different and is swayed by factors such as competition, location, service offerings, and level of expertise.
+In many ways, the answer to this question is unanswerable because the only reliable advice to give is, “It depends.”
+Every context is different and swayed by factors such as competition, location, service offerings, and level of expertise.

-However, even though there isn’t a standard fee, most accounting firms are moving away from an hourly fee structure and choosing to institute to a fixed fee model that allows for better value for clients, a more manageable business plan, and eventually an increase in earnings.
+However, even though there isn’t a standard fee, most accounting firms are moving away from an hourly fee structure and choosing to institute a fixed-fee model that allows better value for clients, a more manageable business plan, and — eventually — an increase in earnings.

 Again, every context is unique, and there are certain situations when an hourly fee structure is best.
 These include:

-Outside of those circumstances, a fixed fee is recommended and preferred.
-As your skill and expertise grow, so will your abilities to complete tasks quickly.
-With an hourly fee, this means having to take on more clients to maintain (and hopefully increase) your profits.
+Outside those circumstances, a fixed-fee or value-based pricing approach is recommended and preferred.
+As your skill and expertise grow, so will your ability to complete tasks quickly.
+With an hourly fee, this means having to take on more clients to maintain — and hopefully increase — your profits.

 How should I price accounting and bookkeeping services?

-While there is still a debate surrounding hourly versus fixed fees in some aspects of the business, accounting and bookkeeping is not one of them.
+While there is still a debate surrounding hourly versus fixed fees in some aspects of the business, accounting and bookkeeping are not one of them.

 When determining a fee structure, many accountants call other firms and ask for quotes.
 They use the average of those quotes to determine a fair and competitive price for their services.

-Another resource is local and national affiliations and associations.
-Many of the larger ones (such as the National Association of Tax Preparers) will distribute recommended price structures and other useful information.
+Other resources are local and national affiliations and associations.
+Many larger ones, like the National Association of Tax Preparers, will distribute recommended price structures and other useful information.

 How much should a CPA charge for taxes?

-While you do not have to be a CPA to prepare or file taxes, the training and expertise it requires to gain that credential matters.
-Simply put, you’re a CPA, and you deserve a premium for your services.
+While you do not have to be a CPA to prepare or file taxes, the training and expertise required to gain that credential matters.
+Simply put, you’re a CPA and deserve a premium for your services.

-Knowing what you want to charge and identifying the value you bring to your clients is critical.
-You are providing a service to your clients, but you’re also giving them a value based on your credentials and experience.
-So, it’s up to you to set the standards and have them choose between lower costs (them doing it their self) versus the value of having a CPA prepare your taxes.
+Knowing what you want to charge — and identifying the value you bring to your clients — is critical.
+You are providing a service to your clients but also giving them value based on your credentials and experience.
+So, it’s up to you to set the standards and have them choose between lower costs — them doing it themselves — versus the value of having a CPA prepare your taxes.

 That said, there’s a balance.

-Many CPAs make a practice of “writing down” certain services because they know their hourly rate for larger projects can quickly become untenable for a client.
-Not only is this seen as a discount by the client, but it also allows you to create a fixed-fee structure for your services and show the clients the savings and value they receive.
+Many CPAs “write down” certain services because they know their hourly rate for larger projects can quickly become untenable for a client.
+Not only does the client see this as a discount, but it also allows you to create a fixed-fee structure for your services and show the clients the savings and value they receive.

 If they need more staff, what do accounting firms look for when hiring?

 For decades, accounting firms have focused primarily on credentials.
-However, more and more, it’s less and less about certification and more about aptitude.
+Increasingly, it’s less about certification and more about aptitude.
 For the most part, it’s easier to train accounting knowledge than it is to build customer service skills.
-When hiring, it’s important to look at the qualities a candidate can bring into a firm – not necessarily just credentials.
+When hiring, it’s essential to look at the qualities a candidate can bring to a firm — not necessarily just their credentials.

-Of course, experience and credentials do matter.
-Especially when the experience sets for an accountant is specific and narrow.
+Of course, experience and credentials do matter, especially when the experience set for an accountant is specific and narrow.
 What types of tax returns have you prepared?
 What specializations do you carry?
-And credentials such as CPA, EA, attorneys, and state certifications (when required) are all still attractive to firms looking to hire.
+Credentials such as CPA, EA, attorneys, and state certifications — when required — are all still attractive to firms looking to hire.

 How much does it cost to start an accounting firm?

-Start-up costs can range from $2,500 to $25,000.
-Your location and your goals will determine cost in several ways, including whether you want to start a traditional brick and mortar firm or are looking to create a virtual office environment.
+Startup costs can range from $2,500 to $25,000.
+Your location and your goals will determine the price in several ways, including whether you want to start a traditional brick-and-mortar firm or are looking to create a virtual office environment.

-It’s important to remember that, besides physical (or virtual) space, accounting firms need to find and install the necessary equipment and technology to help their practice run more efficiently.
+It’s important to remember that, besides physical or virtual space, accounting firms need to find and install the necessary equipment and technology to help their practice run more efficiently.
 That, in many ways, is the first step for a new entrepreneur.
-Once they’ve found a tax solution that can help them achieve their goals, they’ll be able to begin tackling the other day-to-day tasks and questions of running a business.
+Once they’ve found a tax solution to help them achieve their goals, they can begin tackling the other day-to-day tasks and questions of running a business.

 What’s the best business structure for accounting firms?